A Comparative Analysis between Unbiased Exponential Resummation and Taylor Expansion in Finite-Density QCD with a new phasefactor for Isospin: Introduction

-However for real $\muB \neq 0$, lattice QCD faces a stiff computational hurdle in form of the infamous sign problem.
+However for real finite $\muB$, lattice QCD faces a stumbling block in the shape of sign problem\,\cite{Gupta:2004signproblem,Danzer:2009signproblem,Goy:2016signproblem,Nagata:2021signproblem}.
 At finite $\muB$, the path integral\,\cite{Palumbo:2002pathintegral} expressing the QCD partition function $Z$ becomes complex with its measure containing a complex fermion determinant\,\cite{Nakamura:2005complexfermiondeterminant} which gives rise to the problem of complex measure.
-This complex measure hinders implementation of Monte-Carlo important sampling to estimate this integral form of $Z$.
-While reweighting\,\cite{Ejiri:2004reweighting,Li:2006reweighting} this complex measure with a real fermion determinant at zero $\muB$ makes the measure real, the observable part of the integral gets complexified which, after Monte-Carlo estimation provides a phaseangle $\Theta$ and a subsequent gauge ensemble averaged phasefactor $\LA \cos \Theta \RA$.
-This gives rise to a sign problem\,\cite{Gupta:2004signproblem,Danzer:2009signproblem,Goy:2016signproblem,Nagata:2021signproblem}, the severity of which is governed by the magnitude of this phasefactor that reduces to zero with increasing values of $\muB$.
-This signifies that the sign problem becomes highly severe in the sense, that the integrand exhibits tremendous oscillations across positive and negative real values, each of which is also large in magnitude.
+This complex measure hinders implementation of Monte-Carlo importance sampling for estimating this path integral.
+While reweighting\,\cite{Ejiri:2004reweighting,Li:2006reweighting} this complex measure with a real fermion determinant at zero $\muB$ makes the measure real, the observable part of the integral becomes complex which, after Monte-Carlo estimation provides a phaseangle $\theta$ and a subsequent phasefactor $\cos \theta$ for every gauge configuration of the working ensemble.
+The severity of this sign problem is governed by the magnitude of this $\cos \theta$ averaged over the entire ensemble, the value of which decreases towards zero for higher values of $\muB$ thereby reflecting increasing severity of the sign problem.
+This happens because the integrand exhibits tremendous oscillations across positive and negative real values, each of which is also large in magnitude, causing the mean to settle towards zero.
 This sign problem eventually leads to the breakdown of lattice QCD computations at a finite value of $\muB$ reflected by the non-monotonic behaviour of the calculated observables.
 This highly restricts our investigation and consequent knowledge of QCD at finite density.